-Also see: Tuckerman’s Ravine, Conway Scenic Railway, The Polar Caves, Settler’s Green Outlet Village, Mount Washington Observatory’s Weather Discovery Center, The Hobo Railroad, Santa’s Village, Storyland, Six Gun City, Whale’s Tale Water Park, Clark’s Trading Post, Lost River Gorge and Boulder Caves
+Also see: Tuckerman Ravine, Conway Scenic Railway, The Polar Caves, Settler’s Green Outlet Village, Mount Washington Observatory's Weather Discovery Center, The Hobo Railroad, Santa's Village, Storyland, Fort Jefferson Fun Park, Whale's Tale Water Park, Clark's Trading Post, Lost River Gorge and Boulder Caves

 With some 300 clean, clear lakes and ponds, as well as rivers and streams, the peaceful Lakes Region, surrounded by three impressive mountain ranges, has been a favorite vacation destination for centuries!
 The centerpiece is Lake Winnipesaukee, one of the largest lakes in the USA, is the centerpiece, popular with families and couples year round.
 Recreational activities abound, from boating, swimming, fishing, and cruises in summer, to great snowmobiling and ice fishing in winter.
 And the scenery is always spectacular.
 To experience the best views of water and the mountain, board the historic MS/Mount Washington, which offers day tours and, in summer, dinner cruises.
 Or drive up to Castle in the Clouds, a grand Arts & Crafts mansion perched on a mountaintop overlooking the lakes.
 In June, motorcyclists from around the country converge for Laconia Motorcycle Week, which includes races and a motorcycle hill climb competition.

 Deep in the Great North Woods, only 20 miles/32m from the Canadian border, Dixville Notch has a population of 75.
-Yet it hits the headlines for being one of the first communities to declare results during US presidential elections and the New Hampshire primary elections.
-This hamlet is also home to one of New Hampshire’s four historic grand hotels, the famous Balsams Grand Resort Hotel.
-On 8,000 acres/3,200ha, this stately hotel offers some 50 miles/80km of cross-country ski trails, an alpine ski area with 16 trails, two golf courses, and award-winning cuisine.
+Yet it hits the headlines for being one of the first communities to declare results during U.S. presidential elections and the New Hampshire primary elections.
+Spanning 127 acres is Dixville Notch State Park that offers a scenic gorge, waterfalls and hiking trails.
 All around are moose, bear, deer, and other wildlife — a must-see for nature lovers.

 The White Mountains offer the most affordable skiing in North America: lift tickets are two-thirds the price of major Western resorts.
 Then there are excellent ski schools and consistent conditions, thanks to 97% top-to-bottom snow-making and world-class grooming.
 Popular resorts include Attitash, Bretton Woods, Cannon Mountain, Cranmore Mountain, Loon Mountain, Waterville Valley, and Wildcat Mountain.
 Read more about New Hampshire ski resorts.

-Destinations in their own right, New Hampshire’s four historic grand hotels whisk visitors back in time to the grandeur and elegance of another age; all have great golf courses.
+Destinations in their own right, New Hampshire’s three historic grand hotels whisk visitors back in time to the grandeur and elegance of another age; all have great golf courses.
 In the White Mountains, The Omni Mount Washington Resort & Hotel has hosted presidents and celebrities as well as the ground-breaking International Monetary Conference in 1944.
-Also in the White Mountains, The Mountain View Grand Resort & Spa contrasts 145 years of tradition with all the latest comforts, while the Balsams Grand Resort Hotel in the Great North Woods combines sophisticated lodging with outdoor adventure.
+Also in the White Mountains, The Mountain View Grand Resort & Spa contrasts 145 years of tradition with all the latest comforts.
 With its spa and ocean-view restaurant, the Wentworth by the Sea, Marriott Hotel and Spa has fresh air to spare from the bracing Atlantic Ocean.